OnBlockIO/ghostmarket-sdk-js/README.md

 // Variables
-const apiKey = process.env.GM_API_KEY // GhostMarket API KEY if you have one const privateKey = process.env.PRIVATE_KEY // private key to use - only for private key provider const mnemonic = process.env.MNEMONIC // mnemonic to use - only for EVM const rpcUrl = process.env.RPC_URL // RPC to use, ex 'https://mainnet.infura.io'
-const environment = MAINNET_API_URL // GhostMarket Infrastructure - MAIN_ENVIRONMENT or TEST_ENVIRONMENT
+const apiKey = process.env.GM_API_KEY // GhostMarket API KEY if you have one const privateKey = process.env.PRIVATE_KEY // private key to use - only for private key provider const mnemonic = process.env.MNEMONIC // mnemonic to use - only for mnemonic provider const rpcUrl = process.env.RPC_URL // RPC to use, ex 'https://mainnet.infura.io' const environment = MAINNET_API_URL // GhostMarket Infrastructure - MAIN_ENVIRONMENT or TEST_ENVIRONMENT
 const chainName = ChainName.ETHEREUM // see below for chain values